-Health Starts at Home is an initiative hosted by the Boston Foundation that brings together housing and health-care organizations to support work that demonstrates the positive benefits of stable, affordable housing on children’s health outcomes.
-This four-year initiative supports partnerships among housing and health-care organizations with the goal of:
+Health Starts at Home has been a five-year initiative hosted by the Boston Foundation to bring together housing and health-care organizations to pilot new approaches that focus on the active benefits of stable, affordable housing on children’s health outcomes.
+Health Starts at Home has supported partnerships among housing and health-care organizations with the goal of:

 We wish to thank our funding partners in this initiative: The Kresge Foundation, John D. and Catherine T. MacArthur Foundation, Blue Cross Blue Shield of MA Foundation, Partners HealthCare, and Annie E. Casey Foundation for their partnership in this work.